ghostinhat/simple-templater/README.md

 Here's what each of the command-line arguments does:

 - `-f`: Use this option to ignore any expansion errors.
 - `TEMPLATE_FILE`: This is the path to the template file that you want to expand.
+To read from standard input, use `-`.
 - `VARIABLE1=VALUE1 VARIABLE2=VALUE2...`: These are the variable-value pairs that you want to use to expand the template.
 Each pair should be delimited by the `=` character.

 ## Example1: Basic Usage